Austine-Young-coder/aus/README.md

 ![PRIOR intro preview](./intro.gif)

-A free, open-source **cinematic website template** built with GSAP ScrollTrigger.
-Features canvas-based frame scrubbing, parallax video backgrounds, clip-path reveals, and scroll-driven motion design — all in **vanilla HTML, CSS, and JavaScript**.
-Zero frameworks.
-Zero build tools.
-Just open and go.
+A free, open-source cinematic website template built with GSAP ScrollTrigger and vanilla HTML, CSS, and JavaScript.

+It includes a canvas frame-scrub hero, fullscreen video transitions, clip-path reveals, parallax video sections, and a cinematic preloader.
+No frameworks, no bundlers, no build step.

+- GSAP ScrollTrigger animations
+- Canvas frame-by-frame scroll scrubbing
+- Video-led portfolio and agency layout
+- Vanilla HTML, CSS, and JavaScript only
+- Fast to fork, customize, and ship

 **Designed by [RelaxKartikey](https://github.com/RelaxKartikey)** | by Entospark Studios